tayyabtahir143/LetsEncrypt-with-apache/README.md

 set the following permissions on the file:

     chmod 600 .cloudflare.ini
+  * With the DNS challenge, the "run" command isn't applicable; instead, you're limited to using the "certonly" command.

 then run the following command to generate the wild card certificate: